patrick-kidger/action_update_python_project/README.md

 Notes on `test-script`:

 - Note that it runs in a temporary directory.
 Thus you will need to copy your tests over as in the example above.
-This is avoid spuriously passing tests: it can happen that files have been incorrectly left out of the `sdist`/`bdist_wheel`, but are still available through the repository itself.
+This is to avoid spuriously passing tests: it can happen that files have been incorrectly left out of the `sdist`/`bdist_wheel`, but are still available through the repository itself.
-- Any `"` marks must be escaped as `\"`.
+- Any `"` charachters must be escaped as `\"`.
 - The exit code of this script is used to determine whether the tests count as having passed or not. `0` is a pass; everything else is a failure.

 ### FAQ